-If you don't know whether you should make an application for an AVO, or the chamber registrar refuses your application, you should get
+If you don't know whether you should make an application for an AVO, you should get

 Whether you make your application by filling out a form yourself or registry staff at your local court help you, you will need to provide as much of the following information as you can:

 If you are applying for an Apprehended Personal Violence Order (APVO), you will need to provide the following information: